Check our new Advanced Facilitator courses with SAFe Micro-Credentials

 The right process mattered.
 Disciplined planning procedures mattered.
 Without them, we would have never been successful.

-Jocko Willink and Leif Babin, Extreme Ownership
+–Jocko Willink and Leif Babin, Extreme Ownership

-An agile team is, in essence, a system, “a network of interdependent components that work together to try to accomplish the aim of the system.”
-In The New Economics, Deming says, “A system must be managed.
+“A system must be managed.
 It will not manage itself.”
 While I’m not sure I would use the term manage to describe the role of the Scrum Master, the systems - being both the team and the way the team works - do need to be facilitated.
 It is unlikely that a new Agile team is going to be good at Agile from day one.
 Scrum and SAFe have a rhythm.
 The Scrum Masters know this rhythm by heart and beat the drum to keep the team and the Product Owner in sync.
-Don’t forget Iteration Planning is tomorrow.
-We are halfway through the Iteration team.
-Do we need to make any changes to our plan in order to deliver our iteration goals?

 It takes time for the new way of working to become ingrained in the culture.
 In my experience, teams without Scrum Masters are quick to “throw the baby out with the bath water” when they don’t immediately see the value in an event or artefact.
 Teams without Scrum Masters will also be tempted to cut corners or skip events to " get more done”.
 They can fall into the trap of thinking they don’t need the basics and end up hurting rather than helping the backlog get delivered.
 Scrum Masters help the team be disciplined about how and when they adapt their ways of working.